Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 target with the
 sight in A/G mode (for example, the flight is bounced by opposing aircraft), the optical sight reticle can immediately be slewed to the Radar Boresight Line using the Cage Button, found on the inboard (right) throttle handle.
-Cage mode commands the radar into BST mode with a five mile range, and short pulse, and sets the firing circuit for the currently selected air to air weapon relative to the Pinky Switch.
+Cage mode commands the radar into BST mode with a five-mile range, and short pulse, and sets the firing circuit for the currently selected air-to-air weapon relative to the Pinky Switch.
 For the optical sight, the command activates the respective elevation and azimuth tracking, roll mark, and range functions of the reticle for the chosen weapon, without the pilot having to remove a hand from throttle or stick to swap the sight mode or weapon control panel functions.

 Should a track condition exist prior to pressing Cage and the Pinky switch is in Radar or Heat